Telecommunications in Myanmar: Telecommunication networks

 Previously, Myanma Post and Telecommunication (MPT) had a monopoly in the country.
-In 2013, the government started taking steps to open up the telecommunications market, issuing licenses to new service providers.
-Consulting firm Roland Berger supported the government in the liberalization and tendering process.
+In 2013, the government started taking steps to open up the telecommunications market, issuing licences to new service providers.
+Consulting firm Roland Berger supported the government in the liberalisation and tendering process.
 In 2014, Qatar-based Ooredoo and Norwegian Telenor through their local subsidiaries – respectively Ooredoo Myanmar and Telenor Myanmar – entered the market, resulting in the reduction of consumer prices, rapid growth in the number of subscribers, as well as the expansion of the country's infrastructure.
 In November 2015, Ericsson named Myanmar the world's fourth fastest-growing mobile market.
 As of June 2015, Myanmar has a mobile phone penetration rate of 54.6%, up from less than 10% in 2012.
-On 12 January 2017, Mytel (Telecom International Myanmar Co., Ltd.) received a license for the provision of telecommunication services, officially becoming the 4th operator in Myanmar.
+On 12 January 2017, Mytel (Telecom International Myanmar Co., Ltd.) received a licence for the provision of telecommunication services, officially becoming the 4th operator in Myanmar.